🍷 Exclusive Deals Active — Save Up to $100 on Your First Shipment | See All Deals →

 Published: March 27, 2026

-Updated: March 27, 2026
+Updated: March 28, 2026

 By: Best Wine Club Reviews Editorial Team

-The Coravin system uses a thin hollow needle, inserted through the cork without removing it.
-As you pour, a capsule of pressurised argon gas flows in to replace the wine you’re drawing out.
-Because argon is chemically inert — it doesn’t react with anything — the wine remaining in the bottle is surrounded by argon rather than air.
+The Coravin system uses a thin hollow needle inserted through the cork without removing it.
+As you pour, pressurised argon gas flows in to replace the wine you’re drawing out.
+Because argon is chemically inert, the wine remaining in the bottle is surrounded by argon rather than air.
 When you withdraw the needle, the cork’s natural elasticity reseals the puncture.
+In practice, the system works exactly as claimed.
+I’ve returned to bottles two to three months after first pouring and found the wine in excellent condition.

 Which Model to Buy